Chapter 13 : A Lesson in Persuasion

 "Save it for someone who cares.
 Get out."

 "We're just going to pretend like it never happened?"
-Without warning, his words gain an edge, and if I were anyone else, I would think it meant something to him.
+His words gain an edge, and if I were anyone else, I would think it meant something to him.

 "It was only the heat of the moment," I say, putting him out of his misery.